 What if you had the chance to explore some of the ways that people have reached for that sense of beauty and awe throughout the centuries?
 What if you could explore the spiritual practices of the major religions without the fear of evangelism, pressure, or bad jell-o molds?

-We invite you to join us for Sacred Snapshots at the Pacific School of Religion in Berkeley on April 26, 2014.
+We invite you to join us for Sacred Snapshots at the Pacific School of Religion in Berkeley in April, 2015.
 Sacred Snapshots is a day-long event celebrating spiritual practices from a range of religions and traditions.

 Each hour you can choose from an array of experiential sessions and brain-bending lectures on divinity in its many forms, taught by progressive leaders, thinkers, and practitioners of various faiths.